 Sometimes when we feel powerless as parents, we resort to bringing out the big guns.
 Have you ever found yourself saying things like, “Wait until your father gets home!” or “Wait until your mother hears about this!”?
 I'm here to tell you that if you threaten a child with what their other parent might ...
 Read more »

 “My fourteen year old daughter was arrested for shoplifting make-up this week,” said Marie, a working mother of two girls.
 “Is this just normal teen behavior, or is it something more serious?
-She’s grounded for a month and I’ve taken away her iPod and computer privileges, but to tell the truth, I’m still in shock....
+She’s grounded for a month and I’ve taken away her iPhone and computer privileges, but to tell the truth, I’m still in shock....
 Read more »

 For many parents, every conversation with their kids seems to turn into an argument.
 The parents I have worked with get completely frustrated and then don’t know how to make it stop.
 Whether it’s during a difficult time (like adolescence) or over several years, arguing can seem like the only form of communication that parents...
 Read more »